bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 before sending the payment to the tweaked address.

 The intended recipient detects the payment by scanning every transaction in the blockchain.
-This is the main downside, along with the lack of light client support, and the requirement to control your own input(s) as the sender.
-An example use case would be private one-time donations.
+This is the main downside, along with the requirement to control your own input(s) as the sender.
+An example use case would be one-time donations.

 {% include references.md %}
 {% include linkers/issues.md issues="" %}